mattmaynes2/aria/reports/final/3-Technical/8-Details/02-Status.md

 ### Project Status {#section-details-status}

-The project planning and development has been an intertwined process that has changed the direction of the project on a week to week basis.
+The project planning and development has been an intertwined process that has resulted in a more focused direction of the project on a week to week basis.
 Every week the team selects a set of tasks to focus on in order to achieve the next major milestone.
 This process has been iterative and is allowing for incremental development of the system.

 #### Current Status {-}